CYF2000127/ChemEagle/README.md

 | **Qwen3.5-122B-A10B** | MoE | ~245-260 GB | **~122-135 GB** |
 | **Qwen3.5-397B-A17B** | MoE | ~800-810 GB | **~400-430 GB** |

 *Note 1: Vision-Language models require additional VRAM for vision encoders and high-resolution image context.
-The estimates below include basic KV Cache, but we recommend reserving an extra 2-4 GB for complex vision tasks.*
+The estimation includes basic KV Cache, but we recommend reserving an extra 2-4 GB for complex vision tasks.*
 *Note 2: For MoE models, all expert weights must be loaded into memory simultaneously.
 Therefore, their VRAM footprint depends on the total parameter count, not just the activated parameters.*

 1. Setup Python Environment